joakim-brannstrom/dextool/plugin/mutate/README.md

 ## Overview

 Dextool's plugin for mutation testing of C/C++ projects.
-It can help you measure the test case quality.
+It can help you design new tests and evaluate the quality of existing  tests.

 ### Features